sebastianrohr/geocv/README.md

 # 🌎 GeoCV: A Geoguessr Bot in Python 🤖
 This code uses a ViT (Vision Transformer) for image classification.
-It loads the "google/vit-base-patch16-224-in21k" pre-trained model from the Hugging Face Transformers library and fine-tunes it on a custom dataset.
+It loads the [ViT-base-patch16-224](https://huggingface.co/google/vit-base-patch16-224) pre-trained model from the Hugging Face 🤗 Transformers library and fine-tunes it on a custom dataset.

+## 🤖 For ML mini project
+Relevant files are
+1. `train_transformer.py` where all the actual training happens and the hyperparameter search is defined
+2. `geoguessr_guessr_bot.ipynb` for an overview, we will also use that notebook for our presentation.

 ## 💻 Installation
 Create a new virtual environment and install the required dependencies: